 "It arrived in June 2007 from Canada’s MetalCraft Marine, largest supplier of fireboats in the U.S. It was christened Aug.
 20, 2009 by Harley-Davidson Museum Director Stacy Watson.
 It’s moored at Discovery World.
 The dive-rescue team (currently housed in Walker’s Point) has a variety of small inflatables also."

-At auction, the city sold the station to an architectural firm, which renovated the main floor and used it as its office.
+At auction, the city sold the station (which in the early 1960s was home to Milwauke's Civil Defense Administration office, too) to an architectural firm, which renovated the main floor and used it as its office.

 A couple Wayne Mutza photographs of the house, taken in the 1970s.

 In 2008, the building was purchased by Integrated Medical Partners, which renovated all three floors, built decks out back facing the river and have added a patio and garden next to the Riverwalk, which dead-ends right behind the building.

 "The first floor is pretty much in the state that it was with the exception of the lighting.
 We modernized and updated the look consistent with what we did elsewhere in the building," says IMP CEO Bill Pickart, of the main floor, which has a stunning heavy duty wooden staircase up to the second floor, wainscoting throughout and a section of brass pole in the reception area.

 "But the look is very true to history.
 The pole, this is a real fire pole.
 We added to provide us a more authentic feel."